 Risk to your life or cruel and inhuman treatment

 You are facing a personal risk that is not faced by the general population.
-For example, you are the victim of a crime, or you are afraid of revenge.
+For example, you reported criminal activities to your local police and now the criminals are targeting you.

 Risk of torture